photo of McClennan Banks officers

 McClennan-Banks Residents & Fellows Networking Group

-The College of Medicine’s under-represented in medicine residents initiated the McClennan-Banks Resident Society, naming the organization for Dr. Alonzo C. McClennan and Nurse Anna DeCosta Banks, who were known for the operation of the first minority hospital in Charleston, SC.
-The purpose for the society was to enhance diversity within the College of Medicine and connect with the Greater Charleston, SC community through service.
-The society was recently renamed the McClennan-Banks Residents and Fellows Networking Group to include under-represented in medicine fellows, networking opportunities with community physicians, and community service projects.
-The group also serves as mentors to College of Medicine under-represented in medicine students.
+The College of Medicine initiated the McClennan-Banks Resident Society, naming the organization for Dr. Alonzo C. McClennan and Nurse Anna DeCosta Banks, who were known as trailblazers in ensuring the entire Charleston population received the care they needed.
+The purpose of the society is to enhance inclusive excellence within the College of Medicine and connect with the Greater Charleston, SC community through service.
+The society was recently renamed the McClennan-Banks Residents and Fellows Networking Group to include fellows, networking opportunities with community physicians, and community service projects.
+The group also serves as mentors to College of Medicine students.

 Organizational Objectives: